microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_get.md

 ## Response

 If successful, this method returns a `200 OK` response code and an **alert** object in the response body.
+If an status code other than 2xx or 404 is returned from a provider, then the response will be a 206 status code with the providers response in a warning header.
+Read [Microsoft Graph Security API error responses](../resources/security-error-codes.md) for additional information.

 ## Example